Sidra-009/verity/README.md

 # VERITY — Academic Integrity Analyzer

-A lightweight AI-powered tool to analyze academic documents for writing patterns, similarity, and originality feedback.
+A tool to analyze academic documents for writing patterns, similarity, and originality feedback.
 This tool helps students review their assignments and improve academic integrity before final submission.

 🎥 **Watch Demo:**